vladpaun-tudelft/cse1105-csep-2024/docs/feedback/week-04.md

 - The application was potentially shippable.
 - The team made progress compared to last week.
 - The team is on a good track to create a working application with most extra features implemented until project end.
+- Not all showed features were merged to main
+- The team presented the current state of the application.
+- The application was potentially shippable.
+- The team made progress compared to last week.
+- The team is on a good track to create a working application with most extra features implemented until project end.
+-

 #### Work Contribution/Distribution in the Team